AltahhanAi/Data_Science/docs/content/unit3/03_01a_two_clusters.md

 We need now to know how to assign the data points to a cluster.
 To do so, we simply need to compare the distances of each data point in the dataset with each centroid that we have selected, and we assign the data point to the cluster with the shortest distance to its centroid.

-Below in figure 1.4, we show how we start with a dataset without any clusters (or you can think of it as all data points belonging to the same cluster) with the blue circles on the top left figure.
+Below in figure 3.5, we show how we start with a dataset without any clusters (or you can think of it as all data points belonging to the same cluster) with the blue circles on the top left image.
 Then we initialise two random centroids represented as +.
 We calculate the distance of each data point to these two centroids and compare to find out the minimum which specifies the membership to the cluster corresponding to the centroids (the centroid represents the cluster in that sense).
 On the top right-hand side, we see how one data point was assigned to the centroid on the top and the rest were assigned to the centroid on the bottom.

 <figure role="group">
   <img src="../images/DS_IMG173-176.png" alt="Graph showing a step of K-means clustering algorithms on a simple 2D dataset." />
-  <figcaption><strong>Figure 1.4</strong> Steps of K-means clustering algorithms on a simple 2-d dataset.
+  <figcaption><strong>Figure 3.5.</strong> Steps of K-means clustering algorithms on a simple 2-d dataset.
 Each axis represents an attribute.
 The + represents the means or centroids.</figcaption>
 </figure>

 Based on this, we recalculate the centroid and on the bottom left you can see how both centroids were shifted one towards the right (top orange +) and one towards the left (bottom blue +), both gravitating toward the mass of the data.
-We then reassign the data point to the clusters and we can see that all points to the left become blue triangles and on the right becomes red circles.
-Finally, the right bottom figure shows the final shift of the centroids to become exactly in the middle of both clusters.
+We then reassign the data point to the clusters and we can see that all points to the left become blue triangles and on the right become red circles.
+Finally, the bottom right image shows the final shift of the centroids to become exactly in the middle of both clusters.
 That’s great, this is what we wanted.

 ###Distance measures